WebAssembly/module-linking/proposals/module-types/Explainer.md

 ### Binary Format Considerations

-This proposal defines two new [sections] in the binary format: `module` and `instance`.
-These sections are placed right after the `import` section, such that the ordering of sections is:
+This proposal defines two new [sections] in the binary format: Module, ModuleCode and Instance.
+Their proposed ordering of sections is:
 1. Type Section
 2. Import Section
 3. Module Section